 FAFSA (Free Application for Federal Student Aid)

 The U.S. Department of Education’s Federal Student Aid program is the largest provider of student aid.
 It funds more than $150 billion in federal grants, loans, and work-study each year to more than 15 million college students.
 In order to be eligible for federal aid, and many state and local scholarships you must complete the FAFSA.
-The FAFSA website also offers an option called the FAFSA4caster where you provide basic financial information in order to estimate your eligibility for financial aid.
+The FAFSA offers an option called the FAFSA Student Aid Estimator where you provide basic financial information in order to estimate your eligibility for financial aid.

-Please note that many colleges now require applicants to fill out the FASFA and/or the CSS/Financial Aid PROFILE regardless of whether or not you are applying for financial aid
+Please note that many colleges now ask applicants to fill out the FASFA and the CSS Profile regardless of whether or not you are eligible for need-based financial aid

 Useful (and legitimate) FAFSA Resources

-You should avoid all FAFSA websites except the official www.fafsa.ed.gov sites.
+You should avoid all FAFSA websites except the official FAFSA website.
 All others are fee sites that charge for various services It is not necessary to pay to complete or submit the FAFSA.
 It is manageable and free.

 CSS (College Scholarship Service)/Financial Aid PROFILE